Deploy Oracle Blockchain Platform Enterprise Edition on minikube

 export KUBECONFIG=/<path_to>/.kube/minikube

-- Ensure minikube tunnel is active for accessing the Blockchain Platform Manager and instances:
+- Ensure that the minikube tunnel is active for accessing Blockchain Platform Manager and instances:

 minikube tunnel --bind-address 0.0.0.0

-- The script should continue to install the below services under
+- The script installs the following services under the

 obp-cp